zilishen/documentation/content/nms/adm/about/rbac-overview.md

 #### Gateway-Admin Role

-This role has full access to manage gateway objects, but only Read access to apps and components that use it.
+The Gateway-Admin role has full access to manage gateway objects, but only Read access to apps and components that use it.
 Additionally, this role manages the certificates placed on gateways.

 {{<bootstrap-table "table table-striped table-bordered">}}